RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Methods and materials

-where $w$ represents the window index, $L$ is the end of life, and $\sigma_{KL}$ is the estimated standard variation of the measured differences of the KL divergence between windows.
-Finally, $\eta$ and $\lambda_{KL}$ are two parameters that are linked to the bearing natural deterioration and bear a physical interpretation.
+where $w$ represents the window index, $\beta$ is an empirical deterioration parameter with units of $1/t$, $L$ is the end of life, and $\sigma_{KL}$ is the estimated standard variation of the measured differences of the KL divergence between windows.
+Finally, $\eta$ and $\lambda_{KL}$ are two parameters that are linked to the natural deterioration of the bearing and bear a physical interpretation.

 In particular, the parameter $\eta$ reflects the sensitivity of the approach to changes at the beginning of the recording, which is linked to the estimated standard variation, $\sigma_{KL}$.
-We recommend setting this parameter to $\eta = 5$ since it is sufficient to account for any initial variations until the bearing reaches a steady state.
+We recommend setting this parameter to $\eta = 5$ as it is sufficient to account for any initial variations until the bearing reaches a steady state.
 Note that this parameter may be set to higher values, yet this value is enough to avoid initial nonstationary perturbations.
 On the other hand, $\lambda_{KL}\sim 1$ controls how sensitive the algorithm is when it is close to the end of the bearing life.
-Unlike $\eta$, this additional parameter may change depending on the particular condition of the experiment, since each condition affects the performance of the bearing.
-For this experiment, we set $\lambda_{KL}=1.5, 1.75, 2$ for the high, medium, and low load conditions, respectively.
+Unlike $\eta$, this additional parameter can change depending on the particular condition of the experiment, since each condition affects the bearing performance.
+For this experiment, we set $\lambda_{KL}=\{1.5, 1.75, 2\}$ for the high, medium, and low operating conditions, respectively.

-Finally, note that $L$ indicates the end of life of the bearing.
+Note that $L$ indicates the end of bearing life.
 In this particular dataset, it corresponds to when the bearing becomes completely useless and the recording stops.
-In a real industrial scenario, we do not have access to this information since the actual failure of the bearing remains unknown.
-Nonetheless, we can use available similar information such as the $L_{10}$.
-As detailed in Sec. \ref{sec:elements_of_rolling_bearings}, this value provides valuable information regarding the actual lifetime expectancy of the bearing over a realistic scenario and can serve to fine-tune the proposed event detection algorithm.
+In a real industrial scenario, we do not have access to this information, since the actual time of failure is not known for a new bearing.
+However, we can use similar information available, such as the $L_{10}$.
+As detailed in Section \ref{sec:elements_of_rolling_bearings}, this value provides valuable information on the actual bearing life expectancy in a realistic scenario and can serve to fine-tune the proposed event detection algorithm.

+Finally, the proposed KL-divergence metric provides better interpretability compared to deep learning architectures, such as autoencoders, because it has fewer parameters.
+Since our proposed method relies primarily on statistical and signal processing methods, there are no learned parameters (weights and biases) involved, making it more interpretable and parameter-efficient compared to a neural network.
+The primary adjustable parameters are $\eta$ and $\lambda_{KL}$, which influence the detection sensitivity, but are not learned from the data.